pythonindia/inpycon2019/faq.md

 **Q. I want to present at the conference.
 What should I do?**

 Call for Proposals is now open.
-Please visit [CFP page](https://in.pycon.org/cfp/) to submit your talk / workshop / poster proposal.
+Please visit the [CFP page](https://in.pycon.org/cfp/) to submit your talk / workshop / poster proposal.